pulpul-s/CameraCopy/README.md

 ﻿# CameraCopy

 A straightforward Powershell GUI tool for copying files from memory card or camera to your computer.<br><br>
 Scans the system for available volumes, filters the volume list by user keywords, checks file timestamps on source, creates a timestamped directory, copies files, checks sha256 hash, removes copied files and formats source volume.
-Does not overwrite already existing files.
+Does not overwrite already existing files, unless told to.

 <img src="./screenshots/1.png" alt="Main window"><br>
 <img src="./screenshots/3.png" alt="Configuration window"><br>